nyctivoe/nyctivoe.github.io/src/content/posts/cpp-template-1.1.md

 draft: false
 ---

 This is a newer template without much difference to the previous one.
 One slight change it to replace all `int64_t` to `long long`.
-Since sometimes `int64_t` is interpretted as `long` instead of `long long`.

 ```cpp
 // Eating, bathing, having a girlfriend, having an active social life is incidental, it gets in the way of code time.